mihirdilip/aspnetcore-authentication-apikey/README.md

 	{
 		try
 		{
-			// write your implementation here and return true or false depending on the validation.. return Task.FromResult(null);
+			// write your validation implementation here and return an instance of a valid ApiKey or retun null for an invalid key. return Task.FromResult(null);
 		}
 		catch (System.Exception exception)